 Trim tabs provide additional heeling and horizontal tilting control.
 Situations where trim tabs are especially useful are:

-- When you need to trim the bow down in a rising sea. - At speeds from going up planing to cruising speed. - When running with a strong beam wind.
+- When you need to trim the bow down in a rising sea.

+- · When accelerating to cruising speed.

+- · When running with a strong beam wind.

 The control options from the control unit are: